Sisoodiya/RDS-LAB/README.md

 - Well-documented R scripts with clear comments
 - Organised by units and topics for easy navigation
 - Includes both basic and advanced R programming concepts
-- Output files stored in respective unit folders
+- Output files stored in respective unit folders.

 ## Author